 Arctic moss also requires very little soil to grow.
 It attaches itself to water rather than soil.

 See Related: Is Water Resource Renewable?

 4. Arctic Willow (Salix arctica)

-The Arctic Willow is a type of willow tree that can be found in the tundra biome.
-Arctic Willows have adapted to survive intensely low temperatures and make it through the worst of the tundra’s wind, frost and harsh weather.
+The Arctic willow is a type of willow tree found in the tundra biome.
+They have adapted to survive extremely cold temperatures to make it through the worst of the tundra’s harsh climates.